Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 Tourism activities such as visiting the national parks help generate some money which protects these habitats for rhinos and other animals that share the ecosystem.
 Tourism also leads to many other economic benefits for the locals.

-We think tourism is playing a major role in the conservation of animals (not just rhinos) and nature as a whole, and we are crazy about conservation.
+We think tourism is playing a major role in the conservation of animals (not just rhinos) and nature as a whole.

 If this article can play the tiniest role in discouraging the rhino horn trade, and encourage just one person to add rhinos to their itinerary, we'll consider it a success.